-“The children are speaking Spanish”, dad said to me.
+“The girl is speaking Spanish”, dad said to me.
 Then to them, “Hola, mama… niño”.

-She turned to the children across from her and said, “Preséntense a Cooper ustedes dos!”
+She turned to the children across from her and said, “Preséntense a Cooper!”

 “Soy Ricardo”, the boy said, glancing at me with fierce eyes and then looking away.

-“Y mi nombre es Sofia”, said the girl after him, she smiling.
+“Y mi nombre es Sofia”, said the girl after him, smiling.